Fourth Week of January 2021

 ▶ The Netflix Law applies to platforms averaging at least 1 million daily users over three months and generating at least 1% of total domestic traffic through that platform.
 Naver is the only Korean company caught by the law.

-▶ Does that mean a positive, since it confirms Naver as a leading player?
+▶ Does that count as a positive, since it confirms Naver as a leading player?
 Or does it create an opening for Big Hit and NCSoft to benefit by comparison?

 □ The Fair Trade Commission is strengthening its dedicated ICT team … with major targets being platform companies such as Google, Naver, and Baemin.

-▶ Which means they need more tax revenue.
+▶ That suggests they need more tax revenue.
 Naver is included here too.

-□ The Ministry of Food and Drug Safety recommends conditional product approval for Celltrion’s COVID-19 antibody treatment “Regkirona Inj." … on the premise that Phase 3 clinical trials be completed.
+□ The Ministry of Food and Drug Safety recommends conditional product approval for Celltrion’s COVID-19 antibody treatment “Regkirona Inj." … on the condition that Phase 3 clinical trials be completed.

 ▶ Celltrion yet again.